Business Credit Stacking Book a Free Strategy Call

 Late Payment Guidelines

 Your payment history demonstrates reliability.
 Late payments impact your eligibility based on recency and severity.
+The closer a late payment is to today, the more damage it causes to your approval chances.

 2